wdawson/okta.github.io/_source/_docs/api/resources/sessions.md

 Get session information for a given session id.

-> Note this is an admin operation and requires an API token.
+> Note this is an administrator operation and requires an API token.

 ##### Request Example
 {:.api .api-request .api-request-example}